GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 ## New layout potential

-With `flex gap`, we unlock more than convenience, we unlock powerful, perfectly spaced, intrinsic layouts.
-In the video and following code sample below, `grid` cannot achieve the layout that `flex` can. `grid` must have equal rows and columns, even if they're intrinsically assigned.
+With Flexbox `gap`, we unlock more than convenience, we unlock powerful, perfectly spaced, intrinsic layouts.
+In the video and following code sample below, Grid cannot achieve the layout that Flexbox can.
+Grid must have equal rows and columns, even if they're intrinsically assigned.

 <figure class="w-figure">
   <video controls autoplay loop muted class="w-screenshot">